An Introduction To Coffee Processing

 HONEY

-Also sometimes referred to as semi-washed, the skin is removed from the coffee fruit and the mucilage is left on the seeds in varying amounts.
-Starting with the least amount of mucilage to greatest, white, yellow, red, and black are the various types of honey process each with a distinct effect on flavor and body.
-As the mucilage dries it gets sticky and gooey resembling honey.
-The added sugars from the mucilage tend to impart an added sweetness and a syrupy body to the coffee.
-Honey is another method that a producer may implement to raise the cup score and thus, the value of their coffee.
+The honey method doesn't involve the use of honey for processing but instead refers to a sticky honey-like substance that remains on the seed after the skin is removed.
+The syrupy substance gives sweetness to the bean, delivering generally -round-bodied, viscous, and highly sweet flavors in the coffee.
+Also referred to as “pulped natural” or “pulped dried”, the skin is removed from the coffee fruit and the fruit is left on the seeds in varying amounts.
+Starting with the least amount of fruit to greatest, white, yellow, red, and black are the various types of honey process each with a distinct effect on flavor and body.
+As the fruit dries it gets sticky and gooey resembling honey.
+The added sugars from the fruit tend to impart an added sweetness and a syrupy body to the coffee.
+The term “semi-washed” is often used for a similar coffee processing method with very minute differences from honey processing.

 Ideal Fellow Brew Method: